Alexandra Railway Bridge: Description

 The Alexandra Railway Bridge crosses the Fitzroy River, with the southwestern approach adjacent to North Street, Rockhampton.
-The bridge originally contained a double line railway, but now has a single line located centrally within the bridge.
+The bridge originally contained a double line railway until 1975, when the eastern set of rails were removed, and the western set was realigned to a central position on the bridge platform.

 The bridge consists of five truss spans supported on two concrete abutments and four common concrete piers.
 The concrete piers are the width of the bridge, and have buttress-like quoining at each end, with rendered detailing.
 The two northeastern piers are located on the northern embankment, with the remaining two piers located within the river.
 The two concrete embankments have rendered details similar to the piers.

 The northeastern end has two 100 ft riveted 8 panel through Pratt trusses with parallel chords and decking.
 A similar single truss is located at the southwestern end of the bridge.
 The centre of the bridge has two 250 ft riveted 16 panel hogback double intersection Pratt trusses and decking on wrought iron caissons.

 A pedestrian walkway, located along the southeastern side of the bridge, has a metal handrail and balustrade formed by intersecting diagonal members.
 A metal plaque commemorates the opening of the bridge, with the name of those involved in its construction.